PhilChodrow/UCLA-website/_tabs/teaching.md

 ---

 My goal as an educator is to make mathematical reasoning and quantitative problem-solving accessible to **all** students.
 I approach this goal through actively inclusive teaching practices and evidence-based evaluation of their effectiveness.
-Techniques I use include flipped classrooms, project-based learning, structured group work, writing assignments, and specifications-based grading.
+Techniques I use include flipped classrooms, project-based learning, structured group work, writing assignments, and specifications grading.

 My students have said some [nice things](/feedback) about my teaching.